saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

   - `guess` – contestant chosen door: 1 = car & 0 = goat.
   - `switch` – door offered to the contestant to switch to.

-These are then summarize as follows:
+These are then summarised as follows:

   - `stayWin` – proportion of winning by staying with `guess` door.
   - `switchWin` – proportion of winning by switching to `switch` door.